GsinLUL/Slot-Machine-/README.md

-# Automat
+# Slot-Machine
-Slot machine Game in Python
+Light Text Based Slot machine Game in Python
 # How To Play
 1. Go to Releases
 2. Download the latest Zip